lkesteloot/unsong/unsong.md

 “Shhhh,” said Ana.
 “Repeat after me, but change the names.
 I, Ana Thurmond,”

-“…I, Erica Lowry,”
+“...
+I, Erica Lowry,”

-“In full knowledge of the consequences, call upon the symbols and angels of the world…”
+“In full knowledge of the consequences, call upon the symbols and angels of the world...”

 “Wait, what [i]are[/i] the consequences?”